jhumelsine/jhumelsine.github.io/_posts/2023-10-07-factory-design-patterns.md

 # Ways To Instantiate Object Instances

 ## The Problem with `new`
-Steve Ardalis used, and I think coined, the phrase, _New is Glue_, in a [2012 blog](https://ardalis.com/new-is-glue/).
+Steve Ardalis coined the phrase, _New is Glue_, in a [2012 blog](https://ardalis.com/new-is-glue/).
 Any code that instantiates an object via a constructor directly, often calling `new`, will depend upon that class type.
 It will be glued to it.

 We don’t want the Client Application to depend upon the objects that it uses. `new` will create a dependency.